vmware-labs/node-replicated-kernel/doc/src/development/Running.md

   cores allocated to the VM

 Sometimes it's helpful to know what commands are actually execute by `run.py`.
-For example to figure out what the exact qemu command line arguments were.
-In that case `--verbose` can be supplied.
+For example to figure out what the exact qemu command line invocation was.
+In that case, `--verbose` can be supplied.

 ## Baremetal execution